porrige51122/Pond/README.md

    * The website should open automatically [here](http://127.0.0.1:3000)

 ## Changelog
+2.1.2 - Fish now will swim away from the edge
+2.1.1 - Pond edge added - No collisions
 2.0.4 - Changed water effect to be more cartoon like and general movement fixes 2.0.3 - Fish now cause ripples
 2.0.2 - Made Water effect happen when mouse moves over canvas 2.0.1 - Water Effect added

 ## Credits
-https://github.com/christopher4lis/canvas-boilerplate - Used as boilerplate code for WebPack http://agilerepose.weebly.com/water-ripple.html - Used to create the water effect in water.js - Not used any more but still a great resource
+https://github.com/christopher4lis/canvas-boilerplate - Used as boilerplate code for Web Pack http://agilerepose.weebly.com/water-ripple.html - Used to create the water effect in water.js - Not used any more but still a great resource